CDG-MAE: Cross-view Masked Modeling using Diffusion Generated Views: Conclusion

 \section{Conclusion}

-We introduced CDG-MAE, a novel MAE framework for learning cross-view correspondence using diffusion-generated views.
-We developed a new quantitative tool to evaluate local and global consistency of generated views.
-Such properties, typically found in video data, are important to learn correspondences.
-CDG-MAE, trained with diffusion views derived from static images along, with our proposed multi-anchor masking, significantly outperforms existing crop-based MAE methods and substantially narrows the performance gap with video-based approaches.
+We introduced CDG-MAE, a novel MAE framework for cross-view pretraining using diffusion-generated views.
+We developed new metrics to evaluate the local and global consistency of generated views.
+Such properties, inherent in video data, are important to learn correspondences.
+We demonstrate the effectiveness of the proposed consistency metrics in choosing the right diffusion model for view generation.
+CDG-MAE, trained with diffusion views derived from static images along with our proposed multi-anchor masking, substantially outperforms existing crop-based MAE methods and narrows the performance gap with video-based approaches.
 We hope our work inspires further exploration into synthetic data generation to leverage rich and diverse image datasets for cross-view representation learning.

-\myparagraph{Limitations and future work} Although self-supervised diffusion models can generate diverse variations needed for correspondence learning, we cannot control which specific variations occur between generated views.
+\myparagraph{Limitations and future work} Although self-supervised diffusion models can generate diverse variations needed for cross-view pretraining, we cannot control which specific variations occur between generated views.
 Future work can study how to better control variations, e.g. pose changes, in the generated views.
 This direction is challenging and interesting to explore as this should be done in a self-supervised way, i.e. without using pose labels.

+\myparagraph{Broader impact} Our models inherit the biases present in the public datasets used for training.
+The synthetic data generation from diffusion models can further amplify the bias present in the pretraining datasets.
+As noted in Section~\ref{sec:compute_storage}, large-scale view generation requires approximately 48 hours.
+Scaling this approach to larger diffusion backbones or massive datasets beyond ImageNet involves higher computational overhead and energy consumption.
+We expect these requirements to decrease as diffusion models become more computationally efficient.
+Finally, utilizing our framework for pretraining within safety-critical pipelines demands careful consideration.
+It may require strict human verification and quality filtering of the generated views to safeguard against the systematic risks associated with generative models.